This article originates from christophersaunders.ca

 Previously this is what I was doing

-This works alright, though when you are generating thousands of entries from your JSON data it results in something that’s so slow it’s painful.
-At first I thought my problems were stemming from using the org.json tools included in Android so I switched over to using Google GSON instead, which did help reduce a ton of unnecessary garbage collection.
-Though, everything was still slow.
+This works alright, though when you are generating thousands of entries from your JSON data it results in something that's so slow it's painful.
+At first I thought my problems were stemming from using the org.json

 My database knowledge isn’t extremely deep, and I recall being able to compile PreparedStatements to speed up interaction with the DB.
 After a bit of searching on the internet I came across an alternative way of doing database insertion using this thing known as an InsertHelper.
 Using an InsertHelper is pretty straightforward, though it requires writing a bit more code than ContentValues, but it’s way faster.